 - Therefore, tuna live in the water (conclusion)

-- What do you do differently within the production process
+- Showcase what you do differently within the production process

 - What added service/details do you provide in the value chain

-- Usage of an ingredient that makes you bette
+- Usage of an ingredient that makes you better

 - Process or ingredient that makes you safer